achillesfs/achillesfs/README.md

 <p align="center">Arlington, VA | <a href='https://www.linkedin.com/in/achillesfs/'>Linkedin</a> | <a href='https://public.tableau.com/app/profile/achilles.stryker'>Tableau Public</a></p>

 ---
-- 💼 Currently working as: a senior management consultant in Data & Analytics services on a data migration project at a major global bank
+- 💼 Currently working as - a senior management consultant in Data & Analytics services on a data migration project at a major global bank
-- 🌱 Currently learning with: [General Assembly](https://generalassemb.ly/) as a candidate in their Data Science Immersive Flex program (finishing in August 2022)
+- 🌱 Currently learning with - [General Assembly](https://generalassemb.ly/) as a candidate in their Data Science Immersive Flex program (finishing in August 2022)
-- 👀 Interested in: Consumer Loans, Credit Derivatives, and Fixed Income Securities
+- 👀 Interested in - Consumer Loans, Credit Derivatives, and Fixed Income Securities
-- 🙋‍♂️ Ask me about: Applied Statistics and Machine Learning, Comparable and Discounted Cash Flow Valuation, Financial Data Analysis, Dashboarding and Data Visualization, Transactional Pricing Strategies
+- 🙋‍♂️ Ask me about - Applied Statistics and Machine Learning, Comparable and Discounted Cash Flow Valuation, Financial Data Analysis, Dashboarding and Data Visualization, Transactional Pricing Strategies
-- 📫 How to contact me: via LinkedIn (see above)
+- 📫 How to contact me - via LinkedIn (see above)

 ---
 #### Technologies